rust-lang/rfcs/active/0000-allocator.md

 byte pointers to fat-pointers to dynamically sized types (DSTs) and back again.

+First, we introduce into the standard library an opaque type called `PointerData<U>`, which represents the extra data associated with a (fat or thin) pointer:

+    // Opaque tag that is known to the compiler describing the
+    // extra data attached to a (fat or thin) pointer.
+    #[deriving(Copy,Eq)]
+    struct PointerData<Sized?
+U> {
+        opaque: uint,
+        marker: InvariantType<U>
+    }

+Since thin pointers to sized types don't have any extra data, you can create one of these for any sized type:

+    // Returns pointer data for any sized type. fn thin_pointer_data<T>() -> PointerData<T> {
+        PointerData { opaque: 0, marker: marker::InvariantType }
+    }

+Moreover, you can use this function to create the pointer data for an array `[T]` of length `n`:

+    // Returns pointer data for any sized type. fn array_pointer_data<T>(length: uint) -> PointerData<[T]> {
+        PointerData { opaque: length, marker: marker::InvariantType }
+    }

-The `MemoryBlockInfo<T>` struct below carries the necessary word of data that is attached to fat pointers, in the `unsized_metadata` field.
+The sample implementation below of the `MemoryBlockInfo<T>` struct carries the necessary `PointerData<T>` in the `unsized_metadata` field.

 If you have an actual pointer `&U`, you can extract its pointer data using the intrinsic `pointer_data`, which takes a (possibly fat) pointer and returns the pointer data associated with it.
-The interface actually takes

     // Given fat (or thin) pointer of type U1, extract data suitable
     // for `U2`.
 The types U1 and U2 must require the same sort of
-    // meta data: in particular U2 may be a struct type (or tuple type etc)
+    // meta data: in particular U2 may be a struct type (or tuple type, etc)
-    // whose field field is of the type U1.
+    // whose final (potentially unsized) field is of the type U1.
     /*intrinsic*/ fn pointer_data<Sized?
 U1, Sized?
 U2>(x: &U1) -> PointerData<U2>;

-There is also the `pointer_mem` intrinsic, which extracts out the raw thin pointer.
-It also returns a `*u8`.
+There is also the `pointer_mem` intrinsic, which extracts out the raw thin pointer underlying a `&U`.

     // Given fat (or thin) pointer, extract the memory /*intrinsic*/ fn pointer_mem<Sized?
 U>(x: &U) -> *mut u8;

 Next, we have the intrinsics for computing the size and alignment requirements of a type.
 Note that these operator over any type, sized